-Tours of Parliament are currently suspended until at least September due to the Coronavirus pandemic.
+Tours of Parliament are currently suspended until further notice due to the Coronavirus pandemic.
 Click here for the latest information.

 Free guided tours of Parliament are available to constituents.
 Guy tries to meet as many constituents visiting Parliament as he can.
 If you are planning a visit, please contact Guy's Westminister office - details above.

 The walking tour of the Palace of Westminster includes -

 - Westminster Hall, the ancient hall at the heart of the Palace where Parliament first sat and where many historic events have taken place

 - House of Commons, including the Speaker's Chair and the famous green benches and the 'lobbies' where MPs actually vote

 - House of Lords, including the Royal Throne

 - Queen's Robing Room, Royal Gallery and many other fascinating parts of the Palace of Westminster